 Junior High/High School

 This group of students compete in Academic Challenge meets against other schools.
 Students knowledge is tested in many academic subjects.
 The team practices during lunch.
 Questions?
-Please contact the JH advisor Mrs. Carolyn Meyer at email@example.com or HS advisor Jennifer Thobe at firstname.lastname@example.org.
+Please contact the JH advisor Mrs. Carolyn Meyer at firstname.lastname@example.org or HS advisor Mark Kuhnle at email@example.com.

 Class officers are elected by the students of each class.
-The class officers consist of president, vice-president, secretary, and treasurer.
+The class officers consist of president, vice-president, secretary, treasurer and historian

 All seniors have the choice to become a Eucharistic Minister, someone who distributes Eucharist at weekly and weekend masses.